A WordPress change loop that keeps your live theme safe.

 # Worktree result

-execute "check blocks pages data"
+divine-check blocks pages

 → no findings

-→ pages/home/index.php | 12 +++++---
+→ pages/divine/home/index.php | 12 +++++---

 → blocks/hero/index.php | 8 ++++--